JakesMD/flutter_go_router_tabs/README.md

 ## :joystick: Usage
+### :boom: Breaking Changes from 0.3.0!
+These changes allow for custom GoRoutes or ShellRoutes:
+* `childPageBuilder` has been renamed to `subPageBuilder`.
+* `TabShellRoute` no longer sets the page builders of its sub-routes.
+* Instead, the `subPageBuilder` and `direction` are passed into `routes` which is now a `List Function()`.
+* See the Usage/TabShellRoute section for more details...

 ### TabShellRoute
 Because `TabShellRoute().toShellRoute` is a `ShellRoute` you can add it anywhere within your existing GoRouter routes list:
 ``` dart